gloebit/python-django-gloebit/README.md

 A username is required if 'id' is not in your merchant scope, otherwise the user's merchant name will be used.
 The username shows up in the merchant transaction log for the purchase.

+Returns the user's resulting balance.
+The balance will be None if your merchant scope does not include 'balance'.

 Refer to the method document string for exceptions purchase_item can raise.

 ### purchase_product